Choosing Your Dog – Creektee Dog Blog

-They say a dog is man’s best friend and just as we chose our friends wisely, we should do the same when choosing a dog.
-They come in all shapes, sizes, colors and breeds.
+They say a dog is man’s best friend and just as we chose our friends wisely, you should do the same when choosing your dog.
+They come in all shapes, sizes, colors, breeds and temperaments.

 Why do you want a dog?

 Start by asking yourself why you want a dog.
 This will be the first step in choosing your breed.

 When choosing a dog for companionship look for a gentle, non aggressive dog.
 One that will enjoy being petted, loved and coddled!

 A dog for personal protection will need to be more independent.
 He should be attuned to all your needs and sense when you are in any sort of danger.
 Professional training may be required depending on the level of protection you require.

 Dogs that are used for guarding your property or business must be more aggressive.
 After all we don’t want the dog to run up and lick the intruder!
 Mid to large size breeds are best suited to be guard dogs and they should have some professional training.

 If you want a dog to be your child’s companion you will definitely want a gentle dog.
 The dog should be able to obey the basic commands from the child.